Teen Tranquilizer Abuse Trends

 Combining a benzodiazepine or barbiturate with other drugs increases the risk of a life-threatening overdose.
 Many teens who are experimenting with tranquilizers take these drugs in combination with alcohol, another central nervous system depressant.
 When taken together, alcohol and tranquilizers can cause fatal suppression of breathing, a low heart rate, a drop in blood pressure, unconsciousness, and death.

-How Is Tranquilizer Abuse Treated?
+How Is Tranquilizer Abuse Treated in Teens?

 Tranquilizer abuse can change the course of a teenager’s life.
 A happy, successful teen may become depressed, angry, sullen, or isolated.
 Treating tranquilizer addiction requires an intensive period of rehabilitation, in which the patient engages in a combination of progressive therapies, such as: